MicrosoftEdge/MSEdgeExplainers/WebInstall/explainer.md

 3. `navigator.install(<url>)`: The method receives a parameter which is a url to a web app to install.
 This can be a cross-domain app and will prompt for installation of the app if the requesting origin has installation permissions (see security section).
 This is the most common use of the API.

-4. `navigator.install(<url, <params>)`: This signature of the method includes the optional parameters.
+4. `navigator.install(<url>, <params>)`: This signature of the method includes the optional parameters.
 These parameters alter how the app is installed and are defined in an object.
-More information about the parameters is found in the Params subsection of this specification.
+More information about the parameters is found in the [Parameters](#parameters) subsection of this specification.

 #### Parameters